JimmyFW/anagramrank/README.md

 =====
 The algorithm relies on four data structures:

-1. sorted_list, which is a list of the input word letters sorted alphabetically
+1. sorted_list, which is a list of the input word letters sorted alphabetically.
+Letters are popped off from the front of sorted_list as the algorithm accounts for the number of anagrams contributed by these letters.
 2. histkeys, which is a list of the input word letters without duplicates, sorted alphabetically
 3. frequencies, which is a list of counts of letter occurrence in the input word, where the count index matches with the letter's index in histkeys
 4. contributions, which is a list of ints which, when summed, give the anagram rank of the input word

+The algorithm essentially counts the number of anagrams which preceeds the input word in the alphabetically sorted anagram list.
+The multinomial formula allows us to count the permutations of a set of letters with repeating elements.

+For example, if we're looking at the input word QUESTION, we know that a bunch of anagrams precede it in the anagram list.
+Several of these anagrams are prefixed with QUEI.
+The remaining letters available for permutation are S, T, O, and N. There are 4! ways to permute these letters.
+Therefore, the "contribution" of this group of anagrams is 4!.

+See the "Notebook" section below to see the full calculation trace for the input word QUESTION.

 Thought Process
 =====